Skip to content

 After review, all 8 are standard MCP tool dependency instructions — this is how well-documented MCP tools declare that one tool should be called before another.
 None contained adversarial instructions designed to manipulate agent behavior.

-This is a known limitation of YARA-based scanning: it cannot distinguish standard tool documentation from adversarial prompt injection.
+This is a known limitation of pattern-based scanning: it cannot distinguish standard tool documentation from adversarial prompt injection.

 System manipulation (7 detections, HIGH).
 Tools flagged for controlling system-level actions — taking screenshots, saving PDFs, recording sessions, navigating to arbitrary URLs.